tc39/proposal-async-context/README.md

 introduction of async/await syntax has aggravated it by making the stack replacement almost undetectable.
 This problem is not generally solvable with user land code alone.
-For instance, if the call stack has already been replaced by the time a nested function is called, that nested function will never have a chance to capture the shared reference.
+For instance, if the call stack has already been replaced by the time the function is called, that function will never have a chance to capture the shared reference.

 ```javascript
 function program() {